MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-enable-overview.md

 ## Supported operating systems

 - VM Insights supports all operating systems supported by the Azure Monitor Agent.
-See [Azure Monitor agent overview](../agents/agents-overview.md#supported-operating-systems).
+See [Azure Monitor Agent supported operating systems and environments](../agents/azure-monitor-agent-supported-operating-systems.md).
-- The Dependency Agent supports the same [Windows versions that Azure Monitor Agent supports](../agents/agents-overview.md#supported-operating-systems), except Windows Server 2008 SP2 and Azure Stack HCI.
-For Dependency Agent Linux support, see [Dependency Agent Linux support](../vm/vminsights-dependency-agent-maintenance.md#dependency-agent-requirements) and [Linux considerations](./vminsights-dependency-agent-maintenance.md#linux-considerations).
+- The Dependency Agent currently supports the same [Windows versions that Azure Monitor Agent supports](../agents/azure-monitor-agent-supported-operating-systems.md) up to Windows Server 2019, except Windows Server 2008 SP2 and Azure Stack HCI.
+- For Dependency Agent Linux support, see [Dependency Agent Linux support](../vm/vminsights-dependency-agent-maintenance.md#dependency-agent-requirements) and [Linux considerations](./vminsights-dependency-agent-maintenance.md#linux-considerations).

 > [!IMPORTANT]
 > If the Ethernet device for your virtual machine has more than nine characters, it won't be recognized by VM Insights and data won't be sent to the InsightsMetrics table.
 The agent will collect data from [other sources](../agents/agent-data-sources.md).